sehraks/spam-sharer/README.md

 ## Features

 - **Advanced User-Agent Rotation**
-  Uses `fake-useragent` to generate random user agents, evading detection on Meta platform for smooth operation.
+  Uses `fake-useragent` to generate random user agents, evading detection on Meta platforms for smooth operation.

 - **Seamless Account Management**
   Add, switch, or manage multiple accounts to maintain functionality even if a cookie is restricted.
 Easily copy cookie strings to your clipboard (requires Termux:API).